Governance Framework

 |

-The Board evaluation also identified a number of issues that require improvement to enhance the effectiveness of the Board, including (i) the Board’s understanding of the Group’s key new business entities; (ii) reporting materials; and (iii) alignment of focus area between the Board and the management of newly acquired entities.
+The Board evaluation also identified a number of issues that require improvement to enhance the effectiveness of the Board, including (i) gender diversity of the Remuneration and Nomination Committee; (ii) communication with independent external professional advisory parties for decision-making; (iii) communication with the shareholders and market participants on dissemination of corporate information; and (iv) comparison with other companies in the same industry on ESG governance.
 As discussed with the Board, the Directors have made constructive suggestions to the management, summarized as follows:

 |